Elijah-Andrae56/On-Call-Scheduling/README.md

 1. **Prepare the Availability Data**

-   Ensure all RAs have filled out the [On-Call Availability Form](https://docs.google.com/forms/d/e/1FAIpQLScU_GKuOyepmiIuW-9scQHOhAViftG3sAhm7SkTvF2Zr-zV7Q/viewform?usp=sf_link).
+   Ensure all RAs have filled out the **On-Call Availability Form**.
 The responses should be collected and saved as a CSV file.
+An example can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScU_GKuOyepmiIuW-9scQHOhAViftG3sAhm7SkTvF2Zr-zV7Q/viewform?usp=sf_link).
+    - Form completion:
+      1. Enter Name (Nickname if testing)
+      2. 95# (unique code if testing)
+      3. Choose preferred shifts (Optional minimum limit decided by CD)
+      4. Choose blackout shifts (Optional max limit set by CD)
+      5. Comment Section

 2. **Set the Date Range**